tchartron/tardis-electron/README.md

 - [ ] Implement authentication with gitlab account
 - [ ] Find a way to fix black W.E.B logo when dark theme is selected
 - [ ] Implement remember me
+- [ ] Fix watcher when app is built

 ### Crash